Alex Walker (rugby union, born 1986)

-After two years at Cardiff Blues, Walker joined London club Ealing Trailfinders Rugby Club, where he was subsequently named as club captain for the 2016-17 Greene King IPA Championship season.
+After two years at Cardiff Blues, Walker joined London club Ealing Trailfinders Rugby Club, where he was subsequently named club captain for the 2016-17 Greene King IPA Championship season.

-After three years with Ealing, in June 2017 it was confirmed that Walker had signed for another London club, London Scottish FC, in a part-time professional playing role.
+After three years with Ealing, Walker signed for another London club, London Scottish FC, in June 2017 in a part-time professional playing role.

-Walker's playing role at London Scottish was combined with a full-time school-teaching one.
-Walker retired from playing professional rugby by June 2018.
+Walker's playing role at London Scottish was combined with a full-time job as a schoolteacher.
+Walker retired from playing professional rugby in June 2018.

-In 2018 Alex Walker hoped that teaching may be a vocation that he could continue after his rugby career had finished.
+In 2018, Alex Walker hoped that teaching might be a vocation that he could continue after his rugby career had finished.
 He was in his last year of his degree with the Open University and was aiming to complete his PGCE the following year.
 In 2019, Walker was a trainee teacher/rugby coach at Belmont Mill Hill Preparatory School in London.

 Personal life

 Alex Walker also appeared on the Channel 4 residential property search show Location, Location, Location in 2014 (Series 23 Episode 8) and again in early 2016 (Series 26 Episode 6), looking for a home in Ruislip and Hillingdon areas of west London.